Immigration Law at a glance

 - Red-White-Red – Cards:

-- Red-White-Red – Card for Very Highly Qualified Workers: § 41 Austrian Settlement and Residence Act (“Niederlassungs- und Aufenthaltsgesetz” - NAG), Sect 12 Aliens Employment Act (“Ausländerbeschäftigungsgesetz” - AuslBG)
+- Red-White-Red – Card for Very Highly Qualified Workers: § 41 Austrian Settlement and Residence Act (“Niederlassungs- und Aufenthaltsgesetz” - NAG), Sect 12 Act Governing the Employment of Foreign Nationals (“Ausländerbeschäftigungsgesetz” - AuslBG)

 - Red-White-Red – Card for Skilled Workers in Shortage Occupations: Sect 41 NAG, Sect 12a AuslBG